MelvinJMani/artful-react/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+🎨 A collection of Generative Arts created with React and p5.js.

+# About Project

+If you ask me the reason for creating this repo, let me say this, coding is fun so is art.
+Also I must admit,  I thought by creating this repo it will look cool on my resume :wink:.
+This project was created with react.
+So as you guessed project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts